Sonoma County region

 The integration of a much-heralded winemaker and a talented grower turned into a natural success called Dutton-Goldfield Winery.
 That was back in 1998 and the company’s first release of around 2,000 cases came in August of 2001.
-Of course, the tragedy that was 9/11 occurred a month later.

 “For a long time, no one paid much attention to the wine business,” explained Dan Goldfield.
 “Then, a month later, Steve’s father, Warren, the Dutton family’s patriarch, passed away.”
 Warren Dutton and Goldfield had been close friends for years and his loss was a bitter pill for both owners to swallow.

 “There’s no denying it was a most difficult time for both of us,” he continued.
 “But, somehow we managed to see it through and the winery became a real entity.”
 Numerous kudos from industry press and an excellent collection of high scores and competition medals made Dutton-Goldfield Winery a highly respected and highly collected entity.